gavff64/Ruby-on-Redstone/README.md

 - [ ] The REPL sandbox is very weak, purely a "better than nothing".
 - [ ] LLM response can be slow, even on a flash model with low thinking.
 Perhaps a better system prompt would help.
 - [ ] No memory, each turn is fresh, although the LLM may pickup on context clues.
 Simple fix, but context may get bloated.

-> All in all, pretty neat!
-I think there's some potential.
-DeepSeek on higher effort thinking can get very intricate.
-I once asked it to spawn it's own fake players using the plugin and indepdendently control each one, randomly moving around and talking in chat.
-It successfully did so with 10 fake players concurrently.

 ## Credits & Acknowledgments